 Whether or not most people realize it, single-use batteries have a pretty negative impact on the environment.
-Not only do they contain heavy metals, corrosive materials, and other chemicals, they are all too easy to just throw into the trash with everything else, thereby creating more long-term environmental problems.
+Not only do they contain heavy metals, corrosive materials, and other chemicals, they are all too easy to just throw into the trash with everything else, thereby creating more long-term environmental problems (even though yes, you can recycle batteries).
 Rechargeable batteries, on the other hand, have a lower environmental impact, and they're more cost-effective.
 But how does the average consumer know which are the best rechargeable batteries?

 Read on for everything you need to know about rechargeable household batteries, and for a few of the best rechargeable AA and AAA batteries on the market.